syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Display-Placeholder-Characters-when-Cell-Content-Exceeds-Cell-Width.md

 ---
 layout: post
 title: Display Placeholder when Cell Content Exceeds Cell Width | Syncfusion
-description: Learn here all about how to display placeholder characters when cell content exceeds cell width of Syncfusion Windows Forms Gridcontrol control and more.
+description: Learn here all about how to display placeholder characters when cell content exceeds cell width of Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug